I. My Favorite Home Solution So Far

 Also, Water Pik finally got its act together with respect to doing scientific studies, and now they state on the box that they are “clinically proven to be twice as effective as string floss for improving gum health,” and that they are “proven in laboratory tests to remove 99.9% of plaque with a 3 second application to the treatment area.”
 For years people had no idea whether these devices actually worked, and their reputation suffered.
 I’m sure it will take them several years before people start using these for flossing, as they went so many years without quoting any good studies on their packaging.
 What may have saved the category was kids with braces.
 Water Piks are quite good at getting food out of braces.
 So they’ve been a success even in spite of themselves, as is often the case in many businesses.

 My hat is off to Water Pik for steadily improving their product, and sticking around long enough for us to find a great new application for it.
-I expect to see warnings on future Water Piks not to use them for cleaning your ears, just like with Q-Tips.
-Unless Water Pik embraces this use and gets safety studies for it, and makes a deal with Bionix OtoClear for their safety tips, it may take years before a truly affordable physician-approved ear cleaning Water Pik comes out.
-In the meantime, you don’t need anyone’s permission, just a little common sense.
+I expect we may see warnings on future Water Piks not to use them for cleaning your ears, just like with Q-Tips.
+Unless Water Pik embraces this use and gets usage and safety studies for it, and makes a deal with Bionix OtoClear for their safety tips, it may take years before a truly affordable physician-approved ear cleaning Water Pik comes out.
+In the meantime, you don’t need anyone’s permission, just common sense.
 You can just Do It Yourself.